jalague/Projects/Personal/Game/README.md

 ## Chugg (the communal drinking game)

-### This contains the classes for the drinking game "Chugg TM"
+### This contains java files and classes for the drinking game "Chugg TM"

 What is the Chugg?